West Sea Company

 There are two original photographs of the BEAR.
 The first is an albumen type showing BEAR anchored in pack ice and is signed and dated lower left, "J.M.
 Justice `95."
 The second photo shows BEAR in San Francisco Bay with Oakland in the background and two of its boats in the water, circa 1930.

 The cased model of the BEAR is of scale, musuem-quality construction with even the finest details depicted.
 All aspects of the ship are hand-made.
 This is not a kit model!
 The hull is of solid wood construction with all other components being of wood and metal.
 Attesting to its quality, all of the numerous dead eyes on this model are made of ivory!
 Seeing is believing.
 This model is truly worthy of being displayed in the finest public collection!
 The ship itself measures 28 inches long, 17 inches high and 6 inches wide.
 It is housed in its original glazed oak case measuring 32 1/2 inches long by 9 inches wide and 21 1/2 inches high.
 A truly exceptional presentation of original items of very significant historical importance!
-Sold as a group.
+Sold only as a group.

 Special Packaging